Original Air Date: October 9, 1959

 My Thoughts on “One For The Angels”

 As with many episodes of The Twilight Zone, “One for the Angels” offers a wonderful bit of midcentury Americana; we are gently dropped into a safe urban neighborhood where even a street “pitchman” serves as a fixture of his community.
-And in spite of Lew Bookman being an ordinary, some might say unimpressive fellow (i.e. he has made no grand scientific discoveries nor held any important political offices), he is still the heart-warming Frank Capra-esque hero of this story.
-It shows us that in The Twilight Zone even ordinary people can be heroes.
+And in spite of Lew Bookman being an ordinary, some might say unimpressive fellow (i.e. he has made no grand scientific discoveries nor held any important political office), he is still the heart-warming Frank Capra-esque hero of this story.
+He shows us that in The Twilight Zone even ordinary people can be heroes.

 Credits: